-Example 2: Based on a utility bill for a number of university students living together, calculate the cost per quarter, adding VAT at 20%.
-Calculate the cost for each student if the bill is shared among them.
-Projects or Investigations Example 1: Plan the loading of a removal van involving the measurement both of the available space and the size of each container.
-Create scale drawings and making decisions regarding the best way to fit the containers in the removal van.
+Projects or Investigations Example 1: Use travel brochures to plan a holiday to a foreign destination.
+Work out travel arrangements and costs along with and hotel costs for a five day stay.
+Calculate spending money and work out how much local currency will be given in exchange for sterling.
 Example 2: Investigate savings rates offered by a variety of banks and building societies and work out interest gained over a period of time.
 Learners could also investigate the effects of interest rates on borrowing.
-Case Studies Example 1: Using given data showing the costs for a broadband and media package.
-Calculate the monthly cost of the package, determining affordability against a given budget.
-Increase or decrease the package to make it affordable given a reduction or increase in available budget.
-Example 2: Based on given data for a clothing company which has shops in two cities.
-Learners could be asked to identify the months when sales were highest for each city and the months when sales were at their lowest.
-They could determine the months when the combined sales of the shops for one month were higher than a given amount.
-Based on sales data, learners could be asked to explain when they would close the shops for renovations.
+Case Studies Example 1: Using given data showing the variable costs for gym packages, work out the monthly subscription costs and additional costs for classes.
+Decide which package is affordable based on a given budget.
+Example 2: Based on given data for an events management company, learners could be asked to work out a duty rota for a number of staff to cover food preparation, setting tables, waiting on tables and kitchen cleaning.
 Short/extended response tests Short and extended response tests could be used to assess both Outcomes at the same time.
 Tests should build up in difficulty starting with simple short response questions at the start and finishing with more challenging extended response questions.
 Short response questions could be used to assess those Assessment Standards which focus on processing such as selecting and carrying out calculations and extracting and interpreting data.
-Extended response questions would lend themselves to the assessment of the reasoning, such as 'Making and explaining decisions based on the results of measurements and calculations' and 'Making decisions and explaining based on probability'.
+Extended response questions would lend themselves to the assessment of the reasoning, such as 'Making and justifying decisions based on the results of measurements and calculations' and 'Making and justifying decisions based on probability'.
+Learner's justification could be demonstrated by using the results of calculations and/or measurements.

-Additional examples are provided in Appendix 2, 'Examples of learning and teaching contexts'.
+Additional examples are provided in Appendix 2 'Examples of learning and teaching contexts'.